johnlau13168/ocr/README.md

      You can use MousePos.exe downloaded from http://www.adminsehow.com/wp-content/uploads/2012/03/MousePos.exe to find your captured region coordinates.

-     See my ppt file for output result for capturing stock price in my web browser
+     See my ocr result.PNG for output result for capturing stock price in my web browser